denten-books/plain-text/main.md

 @rist_platos_1975, @woods_form_1993, @dixsaut_ousia_1991,
 @hegel_philosophy_1870.
 I would also like to thank Stathis Gourgouris for his generous comments on these passages.

+What lies beneath a text?
+A recent conversation on the merits of surface reading (as opposed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
+Two types of reading become evident in this model.
+Where the "symptomatic" literary critic reaches beyond the "ephemeral" external to uncover internal and eternal metaphysical truth within, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding;
+what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth [@best_surface_2009, 9]."

+describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
+In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+Best and Marcus further identify several types of surface reading: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`